Engineering Council to clampdown on unregistered, unlicensed engineers

 He assured the Council of the Ministry’s commitment to resourcing it to strengthen its monitoring and evaluation activities.

-Professor Charles Adams, President of GhIE, said as an institute mandated to enforce the Regulations on behalf of the Council, it would ensure that all practitioners operated within the highest professional standards.
+Professor Charles Adams, President of GhIE(Ghana Institution of Engineering), said as an institute mandated to enforce the Regulations on behalf of the Council, it would ensure that all practitioners operate within the highest professional standards.

-- Health workers reject posting to Sissala due to bad roads – MP